PetTutor/PetTutor-SDK-Demos/README.md

 int feedValue = 1;
 [selectedBean setScratchBank:5 data:[NSData dataWithBytes:&feedValue length:sizeof(feedValue)]];
 ```

-# Other Platforms
-Android is the big request and we are currently working on.
-Punch Through Design currently has a Pre-Release SDK and an Unofficial SDK available for development.
-We're working to develop a set of demo applications for you to jump start your Pet Tutor development.
-As soon as those are available we'll update them here and let the community know!

 Windows requires 8.1+ and currently can only be used for developing accessories and not windows applications.